Accessory/regexextract/README.md

 # Render Regex

 With this command you can select a source, template and regex file and compines them to a resulting text

+# Configuration
+It is possible to add regex expressions in the configuration for easy selection